OUR MISSION

-There are many things in this world that compete to be at the centre of our lives: relationships, work, money, pleasure, even religion.
-But when we build our life around these things and make them our focus it leads to confusion, discouragement, and dissatisfaction.
+Many things in this world compete to be at the centre of our lives: relationships, work, money, pleasure, even religion.
+But when we build our life around these things and make them our focus, it leads to confusion, discouragement, and dissatisfaction.
 We believe that the only way to truly live is to recognize Jesus’ centrality in all things (Colossians 1:15-18).
-We were created by Jesus and for Jesus and only by living in light of that truth, and making Jesus the centre of our life, do we find purpose.
+We were created by Jesus and for Jesus, and only by living in light of that truth and making Jesus the centre of our life do we find purpose.

 CHRIST CENTRAL IN OUR LIVES